oxmc/add-repo/README.md

-add-repo will handle all of that for you! add-repo will make a backup of your `/etc/apt/sources.list` file and check if the repo has already benn added, if so it will not add the repo, or if the repo has `not` been added it will add the repo to your system.
+add-repo will handle all of that for you! add-repo will make a backup of your `/etc/apt/sources.list` file and check if the repo has already been added, if so it will not add the repo, or if the repo has `not` been added it will add the repo to your system.

 ## Install